 No matter what you tipple is; white, red, pink or sparkling, correct storage of your wine is essential.
-Simply putting your favorite bottle above the fridge and forgetting about it for a year could drastically alter the taste, then, when you come to enjoy it at that special occasion, it might not be as favorable as you hoped.
+Simply putting your favorite bottle above the fridge and forgetting about it for a year could drastically alter the taste.
+When you come to enjoy it at that special occasion, it might not be as favorable as you hoped.

 Despite wines being a perishable commodity, properly caring for and storing your wine can actually improve its’ aroma, flavor, texture and complexity over time.